changkun/gp/projects/torantie/proposal/README.md

 ## Abstract

-The aim of this object is to give the existing halfedge structure from our exercises quadrilateral support and implement the Laplacian smooth with mean value weights.
+The aim of this project is to give the existing halfedge structure from our exercises quadrilateral support and implement the Laplacian smooth with mean value weights.

 ## Motivation

 Our lecture already introduced the halfedge structure to us.
 This was inteded as storage for a triangular mesh.
-Since the structure can also be used for quadrilateral meshes it could be interseting to extend the current implementation.
+Since the structure can also be used for quadrilateral meshes it could be interesting to extend the current implementation.
 Additionally, i want to focus on smoothing the different mesh structure.
 In the lectures and through  our exercises we were introduced to Laplacian smoothing with uniform and cotan weight.
 I want to implement this smoothing and add the option of mean value weights, since i find the resulting mesh interesting.

 ## Proposal